 The BDMA Standards are provided free of charge to all individual BDMA Associates and Accredited Members and may be purchased by professional individuals and organisations across the wider industry.

-Members of the public, specifically looking for information on water damaged buildings, should consider alternatives such as our Flood Recovery Guidelines, the BDMA Flood Support Leaflets which can be downloaded or ordered free of charge.
+Members of the public, specifically looking for information on water damaged buildings, should consider alternatives such as our Flood Recovery Guidelines, the BDMA Flood Support Leaflets which can be downloaded.

 PAS 64:2013, the Publicy Available Specification on Mitigation and recovery of water damaged buildings, which can be obtained from the British Standards Institution.
 To order a copy please select PAS 64 from the main Resources menu.